n-eq/n-eq.github.io/_posts/2025-05-10-arduino-rust-blink-program-memory.md

 First, we take ownership of the peripherals on our board by calling `Peripherals::take()`.
 This returns a _singleton_ that defines all the accessible peripherals for this particular board (ADC, GPIOs, EEPROM, SPI, etc.)
+This singleton pattern leverages Rust’s ownership model to ensure peripherals are only accessed once.
-Owning a singleton is a great usage of Rust's ownership model, in that we can only have a single instance of the peripherals at a time.
-Doing this early on in the program is a good practice, as it allows us to avoid potential conflicts with other parts of the code that may try to access the peripherals. \
+Doing this early on in the program is a good practice, as it allows us to avoid potential conflicts with other parts of the code that may try to access the peripherals.

 Then, we use the `pins!` macro to get access to the pins of the microcontroller.
-This macro generates code that maps the pins to their corresponding registers and bit positions. \
+This macro generates code that maps the pins to their corresponding registers and bit positions.

 Depending on the hardware architecture, each pin can be only be configured in a set of given modes.
 In our case, we configure pin 13 (mapped to the builtin LED on Arduino Uno boards) as an output.

 ### loop

-Unsuprisingly, at the end of our main function, we have a loop that toggles the LED with a 1s delay.
+Unsurprisingly, at the end of our main function, we have a loop that toggles the LED with a 1s delay.

 ## Inspecting the memory layout